Table of Contents

 The Science of Dihydromyricetin

-Liang and her research team first tested whether dihydromyricetin blocks the effect alcohol has on GABA receptors in the brain.
-Alcohol binds to these receptors and activates them, leading to relaxation, slurred speech and impaired motor function (the feeling of being intoxicated).
+Liang and her research team first tested whether dihydromyricetin blocks the effect alcohol has on GABA and Glutamate neurotransmitters in the brain.
+Alcohol binds to GABA receptors and activates them, leading to relaxation, slurred speech and impaired motor function (the feeling of being intoxicated).
 So they paid close attention to any changes in cognitive skills, clumsiness, and loss of coordination through a series of tests.

 Researchers injected rats with a dose of alcohol (EtOH) equivalent to a human drinking 20 beers in two hours and the results were quite astounding.